Before you consider a care home

 Find out more about paying for care

 If you need support from medically trained assistants to help you look after yourself, and you have a complex, long term condition, you may need NHS continuing healthcare to provide your social care.
 This type of social care is free of charge.

 Arranging a Care home

-- if you have not been assessed care with housing and you are eligible for funding; for example, you have funds of less than £23,250, contact us to have a discussion about your needs.
+If you have not been assessed as needing care with housing and you are eligible for funding, for example:

 Read more information about who is eligible for support

 Finding a Care home